 Detail-rich and stunning 4K and 8K HDR gaming.
 Near-instant load times.
 3D spatial sound.
 Includes controller.
-Backwards compatible with many Xbox One, 360, and Original games.
+Backward-compatible with many Xbox One, 360, and Original games.

 The chunky Xbox Series X takes up a bit of room within the entertainment center.

 Includes blue left and red right Joy-Con controllers, Joy-Con Grip, AC adapter, and console dock.
 Easily converts from TV to portable mode.
-Many exclusive favorites like Donkey Kong, Pokémon, and Super Mario.
+Has many unique exclusives.

 Buying more motion-sensing Joy-Con controllers for additional players can get expensive quickly.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested the Amazon Luna Controller to be sure that it’s worthy of our recommendation.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.